When you purchase through links on our site, we may earn a commission. Here’s how it works.

 The cost of the anti-venom (option 1) was high with an estimated cost of $1,500-2,000 for the treatment over the next 24 hours.
 But, we had to act quickly or she would be gone.

 For most, this financial decision, especially on a dog who was new to our family, would have seemed insane but lucky for us we had signed Lily up for pet insurance the week we adopted her because we have seen minor benefits of hedging your risks with our other dogs.
 But, this truly tested the limits.
 With pet insurance as our cushion, we made the call to administer the anti-venom ASAP and hope for the best.
 We did not really think, we just said to the vet, “We have pet insurance” and hoped for the best.
 The vet immediately said, “Oh, thank goodness.
 Let’s get started right now.”

 Pet Insurance Saved Lily’s Life And Our Wallets

 And that vet was right.
 After two nights in the hospital, Lily made it through and had a positive response to the anti-venom.
 When all was said and done, the bill came out to $1,900.
-We submitted the claim online to our pet insurance carrier two days later and within a week we had a check in our hand for 90% of the total cost.
+We submitted the claim online to our pet insurance carrier two days later, and within a week, we had a check in our hand for 90% of the total cost.
 So, with one freak accident in the backyard and the treatment needed to resolve it, our pet insurance (~$32/month) paid for itself for the rest of Lily’s life.
-I am thankful everyday we had the ability to make that choice so quickly to treat her because now we cannot imagine our family without her in it.
+I am thankful every day we could make that choice so quickly to treat her because now we cannot imagine our family without her in it.

 Whether it be snake bites on dogs or a car accident injuring your cat, I strongly encourage you to learn more about pet insurance to see if it can help you save stress and money too.

 Video: How To Detect Snake Bites On Dogs